 Medical dosimetrists work in hospitals, cancer treatment centers, and medical research labs.

-The U.S. Bureau of Labor Statistics (BLS) classifies medical dosimetrists under the career title radiation therapists, and
+The U.S. Bureau of Labor Statistics (BLS) classifies medical dosimetrists under the career title radiation therapists, and predicts that radiation therapists will see employment growth of 23% from 2020-2030.

 Training varies depending on previous experience.
 Radiation therapists may train on the job for 12 months under the supervision of a medical dosimetrist, medical physicist, or radiation oncologist, followed by a year of practical, supervised experience.